 Suzlon Energy Ltd had acquired Servian through (FCCB) Foreign Currency Convertible Bonds.
-It couldn’t repay the debt to the creditors as there was decrease by 70% at the conversion rates of CCB.
+It couldn’t repay the debt to the creditors as there was a decrease in the conversion rates of CCB by 70%.
 Suzlon Ltd. sold Servian to American Private Equity Player Centerbridge Partners LP for 7,200 crores.

 SRS (Shree Renuka Sugars) buyout of Brazilian Companies

-Shree Renuka Sugars was started by acquiring sick sugar mill Nizam Sugars, later it acquired (buyout) two Brazilian sugar mills Vale Do Ivai SA Acucar e Alcool and equip for $332 million, however, the company has experienced a downfall since 20145.
+Shree Renuka Sugars was started by acquiring sick sugar mill Nizam Sugars.
+Later it acquired (buyout) two Brazilian sugar mills Vale Do Ivai SA Acucar e Alcool and equip for $332 million.
+However, the company has experienced a downfall since 20145.
 The debt of SRS rose to about four times that of its equity.
-One of the prime reasons for the crisis was a drought in Brazil that affected the sugarcane production.
-Later, they had to fire 900 workers at the sugar mill and returning the land taken on lease.
+One of the prime reasons for the crisis was a drought in Brazil that affected sugarcane production.
+Later, they had to fire 900 workers at the sugar mill and return the land taken on lease.
 It tried to sell one of the plants in the auction and the same was restrained by an injunction order from the court.